 With growing electricity needs, strong public support for solar, and impressive in-state financial and manufacturing might, New York is well-positioned to be a leader in the new energy economy.
-While the state has taken some important steps in the right direction, its policy structure has only supported a very modest amount of installed solar to date.
-As a result, clean energy jobs and investment have been pouring over its borders into neighboring states that have much stronger policies in place.
-We’re working to help change all that by setting aggressive, long-term goals and designing smart programs that will unleash New York’s solar potential.
+We’re working to help make New York a solar powerhouse by setting aggressive, long-term goals and designing smart programs.

-Vote Solar lead for New York is Peter Olmsted.
+Vote Solar’s New York campaign lead is Peter Olmsted